paulrbts/blog/_posts/os/2017-02-20-secure-ssh-macos.md

 ```zsh
 ssh lemmein
 ```
-and it'll actually be stronger than before, because it won't rely on -- neigh, be able to be brute-forced by -- a password.
+and it'll actually be stronger than before, because it won't rely on -- nay, be able to be brute-forced by -- a password.
 Not only is it quicker because it doesn't rely on the time you take to type in the password, but I find that the delay actually prompting for a password, followed by the delay of verifying it, was quite tiresome on occasions (up to a few seconds).
 With SSH keys, login is almost instantaneous.